sankaire/sankaire/README.md

 # Hello! = Sopa!👋

-🌱 I’m currently learning how to build REST APIs

 👯 I’m looking foward to collaborate and contribute on open source projects

-🥅 2021 Goals : Be proficient in GO
+🥅 2022 Goals : Be proficient in GO

 ⚡ Fun fact : I like Walking